 When Power Does Not Corrupt: Evidence from randomized police recruitment.

-Numerous cross-national studies of the relationship between democracy and corruption have revealed an ‘inverted U’: corruption is higher in new democracies than in autocracies, although it is lowest in consolidated democracies.
-I provide a novel explanation for this concavity, focusing on the way in which increased leadership turnover affects public employees in states whose bureaucracies are poorly insulated from political influence.
-Examining electoral cycles in over 300,000 bribes paid over a seven-year period by truck-drivers in five West African countries, I show that the average bribe extorted by bureaucrats increases by 23% in the buildup to competitive elections.
-Consistent with the idea that political competition only increases extortion when it increases uncertainty, bribes in the post-election period return to the non-electoral average when incumbents win reelection, but increase when challengers win.
+Several studies have found a positive association between democratization and corruption.
+Few, however, posit a convincing mechanism.
+I explain why the relationship between political competition and corruption may be concave.
+In countries where bureaucracies are poorly insulated from political influence, the introduction of elections increases uncertainty about future leadership.
+By threatening future income, competitive elections raise the opportunity cost of remaining honest, incentivizing corruption.
+These dynamics do not exist in autocratic countries, where elections provoke no uncertainty about future leadership, or in consolidated democracies, where civil service legislation protects bureaucrats from political vicissitudes.
+Examining electoral cycles in over 300,000 bribes paid over a seven-year period by truck-drivers in five West African countries, I show that the average bribe extorted by bureaucrats increases by twenty-three percent in the buildup to competitive elections.
+Consistent with the idea that political competition only increases extortion when it increases uncertainty, bribes in the post-election period return to the non-electoral average when incumbents win reelection, but remain high when challengers win.
 I find no evidence that such dynamics exist around elections in autocracies.
 The findings suggest that democratization can have adverse effects on corruption in the short-term, and highlight the importance of civil service insulation as an anti-corruption policy.